 In the online branch of S200Tools, the Drive Setup screen of S200Tools operates differently than in offline.
 Under the Drive Setup screen, any change to a parameter is automatically communicated to the drive's temporary memory.
 Once all the parameters are set you should use the File menu to do a file save on the PC to save the drive configuration (.S2C).
-If a drive is connected, you can click the Download Drive or the Download NV buttons to send the parameter set into the drive.
+If a drive is connected, you can click the Download Drive button to send the parameters into the drive.